JoakimLevorsen/CDIO_Del3_13/src/main/resources/CARDTYPES.md

 Types of cards:
 0 - Go to start
-1 - Go # forward
+1 - Go # spaces forward
-2 - Go To Space
+2 - Go to a specifik space
-3 - GetTheMoneyOrnotmabyeloos¿
+3 - Get or lose money
-4 - AllPlayersPayYaMonetos
+4 - Other players pay you money
-5 - GetOutofJail
+5 - Get out of Jail
-6 - GoToJail
+6 - Go to Jail